PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

   - Default Character: Select a default character already created in the app's database.
     - Default set up: The character has already have stats and skills applied to him, making him ready to test in the simulation.
     - Template selection: Permits the user to connect a character with a battle system to test it.
-    - Stats selection: Permits the user to decide a character's stats.
+    - Stats selection: Permits the user to decide a character's stats depending on the selected Stats Tree.
-- AAA

 #### 4.1.3.
 Stats Creation:
 - **Stats Trees Management**: Allows the user to organize his state tree templates which represent a list of stats connected at each other.
   - Stats Tree Creation: Allow the user to create a new Stats Tree.